scality/Arsenal/CONTRIBUTING.md

  * [18.1](http://github.com/airbnb/javascript/blob/master/README.md#18.1)
  Use soft tabs set to 4 spaces for the indentation of the code.
-Although this will reduce the efficient line length, this provide a better visibility for all sensibilities.
+Although this will reduce the efficient line length, this rule will result in easier readability.
 ```
 // bad
 function() {